navigation bar

 Reviewer's comments

 Fishing is great on the Little Mo, a stream regularly stocked with rainbow trout near the Albert Pike Recreational Area (you WILL need a trout stamp to fish for them in Arkansas!)
 Spotted amd smallmouth bass, longear and green sunfish are abundant all year long.
 Wade fishing using fly fishing gear and light, spinning tackle usually produces the best results.
 Fast river currents are usually a hinderance to successful fishing.
 It is advisable to avoid the hot summer months when the stream is low and the water quality is not as good.
+As noted above, be aware of weather conditions that can lead to flash flooding.

 Technical Data